 Modular workflow accelerates capabilities

-MSX loosely couples standalone apps—yet connects business processes—so that Core Services Engineering (CSE, formerly Microsoft IT) can quickly deliver modular workflows and capabilities.
+MSX loosely couples standalone apps—yet connects business processes—so that Microsoft Digital can quickly deliver modular workflows and capabilities.
 Apps can be developed and plugged in to the MSX interface.
-The modular app model enhances CSE responsiveness and lets us use out-of-the-box Dynamics 365 features and functionalities without costly customization.
+The modular app model enhances Microsoft Digital responsiveness and lets us use out-of-the-box Dynamics 365 features and functionalities without costly customization.

 The Universal Windows Platform is a portal to support multiple roles across the sales organization, from individual sellers all the way up to senior leaders.
 MSX separates non-CRM functions from the CRM system, but it presents them side by side in a cohesive view.
 Apps and Power BI reporting options are specific to role and geography, for a personalized sales experience.
 The filtered focus eliminates churn and offers a simplified, comprehensive view.